Understanding Your Lawn Through the Seasons

 Early Spring (April-May)

-• May appear uneven or patchy after winter
+• May look uneven or patchy after winter dormancy.

 Late Spring / Early Summer (June)

-• Weed pressure increases; healthy turf is the best defense
+• Weed pressure peaks; healthy turf is the best defense.

 Mid-Summer (July-August)

-• Brown patches can appear without adequate watering (this is dormancy, not death)
+• Brown patches can appear without adequate watering — that's dormancy, not death.
+The lawn recovers when water returns.

-• We adjust mowing height to protect the turf during heat stress
+• We raise cut height to protect turf during heat stress.

 Fall (September-October)

-• Growth picks up again with cooler temperatures and fall rain
+• Growth picks back up with cooler temperatures and fall rain.

 Was this article helpful?